nicieja/lammy/README.md

 ## Usage

+We currently only support OpenAI’s models.
+You can use any model that supports the OpenAI API.
+Make sure to set the `OPENAI_API_KEY` environment variable.

 ```ruby
 class User
   # To be able to make LLM calls, we first include `L` at the top of our class